Summary of the Lawsuit

 Class Action Allegations

-This lawsuit is brought on behalf of the following persons:
+This lawsuit is certified on behalf of the following class:

 All participants in the KPC ESOP from August 28, 2015 or any time thereafter (unless they terminated employment without vesting in the ESOP) and those participants’ beneficiaries.